gokayfem/ComfyUI_VLM_nodes/README.md

 by default, API calls are stateless, OpenAI Responses explicitly use `store=false`, and provider exceptions are redacted before ComfyUI receives them.

+Web search sends the prompt (and, where supported, the same multimodal request) to the selected provider's server-side search system.
+Do not enable it for content that must not be processed under that provider's search terms.

 Opening an older `PromptGenerateAPI` workflow automatically clears its former plaintext key widget before the graph is configured.
 Save the migrated workflow